 Free Snackadium Football Decorations

 I began thinking of how I wanted to decorate the snack stadium.
-There is a large printer that makes 11″ x 17″ prints that I have access to, so I created large graphics.
+There is a large printing machine that makes 11″ x 17″ prints that I have access to, so I created large graphics.

-I decided to cut them in half so that they can be printed on a standard printer.
+I cut them in half so they can be printed on a standard printer.

 I am offering both the 11″ x 17″ and 8.5″ x 11″ graphics as a free download at the bottom of this post so that you can print and decorate your own stadium.